Equinox (1993 video game): Gameplay

 In a dungeon, Glendaal moves at right angles looking for tokens shaped as blue orbs.
 Twelve must be collected to summon a boss, all physical manifestations of the spirits guarding the bridges to other lands in the overworld.
-The bosses include a Bone Head that shoots ghosts; Dung Dung, a chunk of soil which pops out of the ground and shoots boulders; Pincha; Dollop, a blob of slime; Quetzalcoatl, a sentient pole-shaped statue made up of multiple blocks; Eyesis, a spinning pyramid; and Billy Bones, a ghost pirate captain who shoots cannonballs.
+The bosses include a Bone Head that shoots ghosts; Dung Dung, a chunk of soil which pops out of the ground and shoots boulders; Pincha, a giant crab; Dollop, a blob of slime; Quetzalcoatl, a sentient pole-shaped statue made up of multiple blocks; Eyesis, a spinning pyramid; Billy Bones, a ghost pirate captain who shoots cannonballs; and Sonia, a sorceress shooting plasma projectiles as the final boss of the game.
 Getting to the tokens requires navigating platforms, moving blocks, dodging spikes, killing enemies, and solving increasingly complex puzzles.
 The isometric perspective optical illusions form puzzles, based on determining the position of platforms.
 The rooms all have a single objective, and in some cases rooms must be completed in a specific order.

 Glendaal starts with nothing, but obtains tools to attack foes in his quest.
-Every dungeon contains one magical spell Glendaal can perform, including those for healing, freezing, slowing down and decreasing the energy of enemies, unlocking doors, destroying rooms, and viewing invisible blocks.
-The magic is powered by collecting potions, defeating vampire bats and trolls in the overworld, and the dungeon bosses.
+Every dungeon contains one magical spell Glendaal can perform, including those for healing, freezing, slowing down and decreasing the energy of enemies, unlocking doors, destroying enemies, and viewing invisible blocks.
+The magic is powered by collecting potions in the dungeons or by defeating vampire bats in the overworld.
+Defeating trolls in the overworld will provide extra health points.
+By defeating the dungeon bosses health and magic will be increased.
 Glendaal collects weapons, including daggers, swords, axes, twin daggers, swords, scimitars, maces, and twin swords.
-A boss kill increases Glendaal's strength and provides him with one of five strings for a harp that can be played in the Overworld to teleport.
+Killing the bosses of the first five dungeons will provide one of five strings for a harp that can be played in the Overworld to teleport.

-In each room, all the foes must be eliminated to escape, and they can respawn upon reentry.
+Foes in rooms will respawn as long as not all of them are defeated and not all item in that room are collected.
 Since Glendaal is killed in one hit, learning how to destroy all enemies in rooms is a puzzle.
 Enemies must be defeated to collect keys, potions, and tokens.
 Foes include ghosts, spinning devils that can only be harmed while stationary, bouncing blobs with random movement patterns, and plate-armored knights which are vulnerable on their back.
 Most follow a set pattern, but take several hits.